IDEA-120/Course-Materials/SCHEDULE.md

 * Push this file to your repository

 Optional In-Class Lab **Tuesday, February 15, 9:30-10:45AM**
-* Zoom link details in blackboard
-* Creating a website in Atom (HTML and CSS fundamentals)
-* Setting up a website in GitHub Pages
+* Accessing the virtual computer lab
-* Tutorial will be recorded and shared with the class
+* Recording will be posted afterward

 ***